 Sometimes it’s easier to apply God’s truths to my life than to the lives of my children.
 I don’t know why that is.
 Maybe I feel like I should be able to fix things for them because I’m their mom.

 If I just love them enough, they won’t feel the void their Dad’s departure left.
-Nope…not possible, only God can.
+Nope—not possible.
+Only God can.

-If I just spend enough time with them they won’t miss their father so much.
-Nope…not possible, only God can.
+If I just spend enough time with them, they won’t miss their father so much.
+Nope—not possible.
+Only God can.

-If I just do enough for them they’ll know that they are valuable and loved.
-Nope…not possible, only God can.
+If I just do enough for them, they’ll know that they are valuable and loved.
+Nope—not possible.
+Only God can.

-If I make life easier for them the pain won’t be as acute.
-Nope…not possible, only God can.
+If I make life easier for them, the pain won’t be as acute.
+Nope—not possible.
+Only God can.

+What I’ve done in my feverish attempt to fill the hole left by their father is become completely exhausted and a bit ineffective as a parent.
 It might have served a purpose to a degree at the beginning, but now I have children who are selfish about my time, demanding of my resources, thoughtless of the dynamics of our family and a bit entitled in their mentality.

 I’ve noticed recently that they don’t seem to be getting some pretty obvious house rules.
-You know the knock-before-entering thing.
+You know, the knock-before-entering thing.
 The don’t-help-yourself-to-mom’s-things-without-asking thing.
 The pick-up-after-yourself thing.
-The whole-obey thing.
+The whole obey thing.

-I’ve allowed them to enter my space freely and boy am I paying for that now!
-There are always people in my room messing with my stuff…making a mess.
+I’ve made myself entirely too available for them, so now they expect me to always be available for them.
+I’ve allowed them to enter my space freely and, boy, am I paying for that now!
+There are always people in my room messing with my stuff, making a mess.